Brain Tumors down arrow

 • Solid, well-circumscribed mass.

 • Formation of cysts in one-third of cases.
 The cyst is clear and filled with an amber-colored fluid.
-These cysts are not unique to this form of astrocytoma as they are observed in pleomomorphic xanthoastrocytomas as well
+These cysts are not unique to this form of astrocytoma and are also observed in pleomomorphic xanthoastrocytomas.

 Microscopic Features: